aleszamp98/ProMeteo/README.md

 # Documentation

-The full documentation for the project is available on [Read the Docs](https://pro-meteo.readthedocs.io/en/latest/).
+The full documentation for the project is available on [Read the Docs: ProMeteo](https://pro-meteo.readthedocs.io/en/latest/).

 ## Contributing